HortWeek, the coolest name in the industry, releases the last 2 parts of their peat-free garden podcast extravaganza

 • There have been many costly failures by experienced growers, sometimes due to the lack of consistency in peat free mixes, exacerbated by inconsistent British weather.

-• Growers who bravely went all peat free in one year generally had terrible results!
+• Growers who bravely went all peat free in one year often had terrible results!

 • More high-tech, expensive irrigation systems solve a lot of problems of using peat free at scale.